gopatchworks/patchworks-mcp/README.md

 Open Claude and type:

-> "Get me a list of my Flows"
+> "I’d like a full list of my flows, please."

 Claude will prompt to approve a tool call, then the Patchworks MCP server will return live data from your account.